myappsngames/myappsngames.github.io/codeReview.md

 *Plan:*

-I will refactor the Java slideshow application to use a `HashMap` to store the mapping between image indices and file paths, replacing the `if-else` structure.
-I will use `Map.of()` for concise `HashMap` creation.
-I will separate image path retrieval from HTML construction.
-I will add a check for empty image paths and improve comments.
+I will enhance the Java slideshow application by:

+1. Using a `HashMap` to store the mapping between image indices and file paths
+2. replacing the `if-else` structure
+3. Using `Map.of()` for concise `HashMap` creation
+4. Separating image path retrieval from HTML construction
+5. Adding a check for empty image paths
+6. Improving comments

 *Specific Skills Demonstrated:*